AbisheK0726/eng130-cloud-computing/README.md

 - **Disaster Recovery**: Amazon S3 is a secure, durable, highly-scalable, and low-cost storage service that can be used for data backup and recovery.

 - **Data Lake Storage**: Amazon S3 is a secure, durable, highly-scalable, and low-cost storage service that can be used for data backup and recovery.

+## Auto Scaling Groups

+An Auto Scaling group is a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+Auto Scaling groups can be used to automatically scale out (increase the number of instances) or scale in (decrease the number of instances) based on demand, schedule, or health checks.

+## Elastic Load Balancing

+Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
+It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.
+Elastic Load Balancing offers three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.

+## CloudWatch Alarms

+Amazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
+CloudWatch provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.